 Our hygienists are professionally trained to the highest standard, meaning whomever you see, you are guaranteed hygiene care that is second to none.

 During your hygiene appointment, we will undertake a thorough cleaning of your teeth and gums.
 After a session with our hygiene team, you will feel and see a real difference in your teeth.

 For nervous patients, we offer empathy and understanding as well as dental sedation, as we do appreciate that some people are anxious about visiting the dentist.
 Our team is friendly and gentle, and we are always ready to listen to any concerns you may have.

-We spend time with you to make sure you are provided with the information you need to maintain good oral health at home.
+Our Oral Health Educator, Nadine works closely alongside our dentists and hygienists in maintaining your smile.
+She will spend time with you to make sure you are provided with all the information you need to maintain good oral health at home.

-We will concentrate on giving you tailor-made oral hygiene advice, including dietary advice in relation to oral health and direct you into using the most appropriate oral hygiene aids.
+We will concentrate on giving you tailor-made oral hygiene guidance, including dietary advice in relation to oral health and direct you towards using the most appropriate oral hygiene aids.

-Things that we cover in your OHE appointment:
+Things that we cover in your OHE (Oral Health Educator) appointment:

 When your gums are irritated and inflamed it can cause them to bleed, this is due to plaque being left on the teeth which causes inflammation called gingivitis.
 If this is not addressed it can develop into gum disease.